dropqube/pv-forecast-card/README.md

    Resource type: JavaScript Module
    ```

+   The file bundles all dependencies (including Lit) and needs no external network requests.

 3. **Restart Home Assistant (recommended)**
    Or reload your dashboard and clear your browser cache if needed.